MahirR199/PredictHomePrice/README.md

 ## Motivation
-This project was created to learn more about <b>TensorFlow</b> and learn more about <b>Machine Learning</b>.
+This project was created to learn more about <b>TensorFlow</b> and learn more about <b>Machine Learning</b> ensemble methods. </br>
-By creating different models using different ensemble methods such as KNeighbour, RandomForest, and GradientBoostingRegressor, I was able to understand more about the way these methods worked and were effective under what conditions.
+By creating different models using different ensemble methods such as KNeighbour, RandomForest, and GradientBoostingRegressor, </br>
+I was able to understand more about the way these methods worked and were effective under what conditions.